 we cannot love to live,

 They that love beyond the World, cannot be separated by it.

 Nor can Spirits ever be divided

 that love and live in the same Divine Principle,

 the Root and Record of their Friendship.

 If Absence be not death, neither is theirs.

 Death is but Crossing the World, as Friends do the Seas …

-Those wishing to arrange a Quaker funeral should first contact the Warden (01865 557373).
-He holds a list of the current Funeral Arrangements Team available, and they will promptly and sympathetically deal with your request.
+Those wishing to arrange a Quaker funeral should first contact the Non-Resident Manager (01865 557373).
+She holds a list of the current Funeral Arrangements Team available, and they will promptly and sympathetically deal with your request.
 Some information is also available in Quaker Faith and Practice.
 Oxford Meeting has some space in Wolvercote cemetery.